-Over the course of the year I trialled and adopted many cutting edge training regimes, nutritional guidelines and ways to force my body into change.
+Over the course of the year I trialled and adopted many cutting edge training regimes, nutrition frameworks and protocols to force my body to change.
 This process is beginning to have more mainstream adoption and has now been given the appropriate name of ‘biohacking’.

-By the end of the year, for the first time in my life I was ‘that guy’ and had achieved the kind of physique I had seen in all those movies and magazines.
-I’d achieved a change that I knew in theory was possible, but never really had the absolute belief that I could do it myself because I lacked the blueprint.
+By the end of the year, for the first time in my life, by my own assessment, I was ‘that guy’ and had achieved the kind of physique I had seen in all those movies and magazines.
+I’d achieved the change that I always theoretically knew was possible, but never really had the absolute belief that I could do it myself because I lacked the blueprint.
 Now equipped with the methodology that had actually delivered, I knew that I had accomplished a life-changing achievement.

-This lit a fire inside me, I felt like the fitness industry’s best kept secret and my express goal was explaining my techniques to as many people as I could get to listen and help them achieve what I had.
+This lit a fire inside of me, I felt like the fitness industry’s best kept secret and my express goal was to explain my techniques to as many people as I could get to listen and help them achieve what I had.

-The reality of this really hit home for me when despite being in good physical shape I was taken down with 6 months of repeated illness by way of a recurring sinus and chest infection that took four rounds of antibiotics to cure, in other words a nuclear bomb to my digestion, which lead to almost a year of further problems, I literally couldn’t digest a meal for nearly a year without issues.
+The reality of this hit home for me personally when despite being in good physical shape I was taken down with 6 months of repeated illness by way of a recurring sinus and chest infection that took four rounds of antibiotics to cure, in other words, a nuclear bomb to my digestion, which led to almost a year of further problems, I literally couldn’t digest a meal without discomfort for nearly a year.

-Taking time to meditate and look back at my behavior and lifestyle, I was able to connect the dots as to what went wrong.
-I had made work my priority time and time again, never resting, always pursuing achievement over recovery and allowing the stressors in my every day and personal life to go unchecked.
-Eventually stress and inflammation had built up to the point of inviting illness into my body like an open barn door.
+Taking time to meditate and look back at my behavior and lifestyle, I was able to connect the dots as to what had gone wrong.
+I had made work my priority time and time again, never resting, always pursuing achievement over recovery, and allowing the stressors in my everyday and personal life to go unchecked.
+Eventually, stress and inflammation had built up to the point of inviting illness into my body like an open barn door.

-Once again forced to question everything I knew, I went back and studied the very fundamentals of maintaining true health, I had mastered the aesthetic side of fitness, but at the cost of everything else.
-Over time I learnt to integrate aspects of Yoga, Eastern medicine, meditation, nutritional therapy to create a strong yet balanced body that could support the physical demands of training and the psychological demands of everyday life and building a career.
-Learning to listen to the language of my body was my second big revelation in fitness.
+Once again forced to question everything I knew, I went back and studied the very fundamentals of maintaining true health, In my estimation I had mastered the aesthetic side of fitness, but at the cost of everything else.
+Over time I learned to integrate aspects of Yoga, meditation and nutritional therapy to create a strong yet balanced body that could support the physical demands of training and the psychological demands of everyday life and building a career.
+Learning to listen to the language of my body was my second big revelation in my journey.